Cram\'{e}r moderate deviations for a supercritical Galton-Watson process: Introduction

 Let $(X_i)_{i\geq1}$ be a sequence of independent and identically distributed (i.i.d.) random variables with mean $0$ and positive variance $\sigma^2.$ Denote by $S_n =\sum_{i=1}^{n}X_i$ the partial sums of $(X_i)_{i\geq1}$.
 Assume $\mathbb{E}\exp\{ c_{0}|X_{1}|\}<\infty$ for some constant $c_{0}>0.$ Cram\'{e}r \cite{Cramer38} has established the following asymptotic moderate deviation expansion: for all $0 \leq x = o(n^{1/2}), $

 where $\Phi(x)=\frac{1}{\sqrt{2\pi}}\int_{-\infty}^{x}\exp\{-t^2/2\}dt$ is the standard normal distribution.
 The results of type (\ref{cramer001}) are usually called as Cram\'{e}r moderate deviations.
 After the seminal work of Cram\'{e}r, a number of Cram\'{e}r moderate deviations have been established for various settings.
-See, for instance, Linnik \cite{L61} and \cite{F17} for independent random variables, Fan, Grama and Liu \cite{FGL13} for martingales (see also Puhalskii \cite{P97} for large deviation principles), Grama, Liu and Miqueu \cite{GLE17} and Fan, Hu and Liu \cite{FHL20} for a supercritical branching process in a random environment, and Beknazaryan, Sang and Xiao \cite{BXY19} for random fields.
+See, for instance, Linnik \cite{L61} and \cite{F17} for independent random variables, Fan, Grama and Liu \cite{FGL13} for martingales (see also Puhalskii \cite{P97} for large deviation principles), Grama, Liu and Miqueu \cite{GLE17} and Fan, Hu and Liu \cite{FHL20} for a supercritical branching process in a random environment, Beknazaryan, Sang and Xiao \cite{BXY19} for random fields, and Fan \emph{et al.} \cite{FGLS19,FGLS20} for self-normalized type results.
 In this paper, we are going to establish Cram\'{e}r moderate deviations for a supercritical Galton-Watson process.

 A Galton-Watson process is defined as follows